-The Importance of Service Lifecycle Management for Supply Chain Planning Systems for the Service Supply Chain
+The Importance of Service Lifecycle Management for Supply Chain Planning Systems

 Every product will have a lifecycle that planners need to understand in order to properly manage risk across the supply chain.
 The key lifecycle events of New Product Introduction (NPI) and End of Life (EOL) present unique challenges to the supply chain planning process – for NPI’s, data is often tentative or missing; for EOL’s, the forecast horizon is often many years rather than weeks.
 Proper lifecycle management is key for any supply chain organization but the challenges are particularly pronounced in the service supply chain sector.